jtvaughan/tsukuyomi/README.md

    I used Anki and Mnemosyne for a while but thought both were too complex.
 Both were designed to appeal to large, diverse audiences:
    All I needed was a tool or two that I could use to learn Japanese.
-   Also, I despise using [SQLite](http://www.sqlite.org/) to store and retrieve flashcards.
+2. I despise using [SQLite](http://www.sqlite.org/) to
+   store and retrieve flashcards.
 I wanted to be able to easily edit my flashcards files with a text editor.
-2. I want finer control over the way statistics are generated and displayed.
+3. I want finer control over the way statistics are generated and displayed.
-3. I want to write several different kinds of tools to aid my language studies, not just flashcards.
+4. I want to write several different kinds of tools to aid my language studies, not just flashcards.
-4. I like writing my own software.
+5. I like writing my own software.
 I understand exactly how the software works and I can tailor it to fit my needs.
 Besides, I think I can write decent software.